lucasvinasl/lucasvinasl/README.md

 ## About me:

-I'm an Electrical Engineering Student.
-Currently developing my knowledge in the area of ​​analysis and data science.
+I'm an Electrical Engineering.
+Currently developing my knowledge in the area of ​​analysis/data science and software development.
 I identify a lot with the branch and I think about migrating careers. :smile:

 ## My specialties: